Tangutology: Elsewhere

 During the late 1920s and early 1930s, a number of scholars, including Nevsky in Russia, Laufer in Germany, Wang Jingru 王靜如 (1903–1990) in China, and Stuart N. Wolfenden (1889–1938) at the University of California, Berkeley in the US, focussed their attention on several manuscripts from Khara-Khoto that had Tibetan phonetic glosses to Tangut texts, which enabled them to reconstruct some of the phonetic features of Tangut.

 Meanwhile, in England, Gerard Clauson (1891–1974) had started to study the thousands of Tangut manuscript fragments that had been recovered from Khara-Khoto between 1913 and 1916 by Aurel Stein, and deposited at the British Museum in London.
 During 1937 and 1938 Clauson wrote a Skeleton dictionary of the Hsi-hsia language, which was published in facsimile in 2016.

 However, with the Second Sino-Japanese War raging in the Far East, and political repression in the Soviet Union, Tangut studies ground to a halt in China, Japan and the Soviet Union during the late 1930s.
 With the onset of World War II Tangut studies stagnated in Europe and America as well.

 The resurgence of Tangut studies (1950s through 1990s)

 Japan

 It was more than ten years after the end of World War II before there was a resurgence in Tangut studies.
-The first post-war scholar to turn his hand to Tangut was Nishida Tatsuo (西田龍雄) of Kyoto University who started off by studying the Tangut Buddhist inscription on the Cloud Platform in the mid-1950s, and went on to become the pre-eminent Japanese scholar of Tangut for the next fifty years.
-In 1964–1966 Nishida produced a monumental work on the reconstruction of Tangut phonology and decipherment of Tangut characters, which included a dictionary of about 3,000 characters.
+The first post-war scholar to turn his hand to Tangut was Nishida Tatsuo (西田龍雄) of Kyoto University who started by studying the Tangut Buddhist inscription on the Cloud Platform in the mid-1950s and went on to become the pre-eminent Japanese scholar of Tangut for the next fifty years.
+In 1964–1966, Nishida produced a monumental work on the reconstruction of Tangut phonology and decipherment of Tangut characters, which included a dictionary of about 3,000 characters.